How to Increase Running Mileage and Avoid Injury

 Whether you are a new runner or veteran, the easiest way is the 10 Percent Rule.
 The Ten Percent Rule simply means increasing your weekly mileage by ten percent per week.

-A Few Things to Remember While Increasing Mileage:
+A Few Things to Remember While Increasing Mileage and Avoiding Running Injury:

-Here are a Few Ways to Increase your Mileage:
+Here are a Few Ways to Increase your Mileage and Avoid Injury:

 - Lengthen your long run by 1 mile each week.
-By adding a mile to your longer runs, you are building mileage slowly.
+By adding a mile to your long runs, you are building mileage slowly.

 - Add an extra short run each week: Add a run of about 2-4 miles.
 It could be a double or just a day you don’t usually run.